Posts

 Image

-11 Short Life Lessons That Hit Hard (Even If You’ve Heard Them Before) While listening to podcasts, reading a book or scrolling through social media, some random quotes stick with you I've had the habit of writing down anything I feel I could use some day.
-I don’treally just keep quotes because they sound good.
+While listening to podcasts, reading a book or scrolling through social media, some random quotes stick with you.
+I've had the habit of writing down anything I feel I could use some day.
+I don’t really just keep quotes because they sound good.
 These aren’t from motivational posters or famous speeches.
 They’re lines I jotted down on a paper journal.
 Some are about discipline.
 Others about mindset.
 All are worth revisiting when you’re stuck or going through the motions.
-The 11 Words of Wisdom That Stayed With Me 1.
-Trees don’t hang around with grass, even though they all started in the same place.
-2. Spend so much time on self-improvement that you have no time to criticize others.
-3. The magic you are looking for is in the work you are avoiding.
-4. If you are a friend for everybody, you are an enemy to yourself.
-5. If you always do wha...
+The 11 Words of Wisdom That Stayed With Me Trees don’t hang around with grass, even though they all started in the same place.
+Spend so much time on self-improvement that you have no time to criticize others.
+The magic you are looking for is in the work you are avoiding.
+If you are a friend for everybody, you are an enemy to yourself.
+If you always do what you've always done, you'll always get what you've always got.
+If you're going to try, go all the way.
+Otherwise, don't even start.
+Greatness do...

 Prompts I use to 10x productivity and time gain